vmware-tanzu/vm-operator/docs/concepts/workloads/vm.md

     Please note that the units for CPU are different in hardware and reservations/limits.
 Virtual hardware is specified in units of vCPUs, whereas CPU reservations/limits are in MHz.
 Memory can be specified in MiB, GiB, whereas memory reservations/limits are always in MB.

+### Resizing

+The VM's `spec.ClassName` field can be edited to point to a different class, causing the VM's virtual hardware configuration to be updated to the new class.

+!!! note "CPU/Memory Resize Only"

+   Currently, only CPU and Memory, and their associated limits and reservations, are updated during a resize.
+This may change in the future, but at this time, other fields from the class ConfigSpec are not updated during a resize.

+The VM must either be powered off or transitioning from powered off to powered on to be resized.

+By default, the VM will be resized once to reflect the new class.
+That is, if the `VirtualMachineClass` itself is later updated, the VM will not be resized again.
+The `vmoperator.vmware.com/same-vm-class-resize` annotation can be added to a VM to resize the VM as the class itself changes.

 ## Networking

-The field `spec.network` may be used to configure networking for a `VirtualMachine` resource.
+The `spec.network` field may be used to configure networking for a `VirtualMachine` resource.

 !!! note "Immutable Network Configuration"